neemzy/airlines/README.md

 - Set up a `MemberManager` class to generate root API URLs for members in order to fetch their tasks
 - Wrote React components
 - Installed [jasmine](https://github.com/jasmine/jasmine) and configured `npm test` script to run it in the right directory
-- Set up `DateHelper` JS class to deal with date formats
+- Set up a `DateHelper` JS class to deal with date formats